 Q1: Well, there were several phases.
 You had wonderful storefront in Grand Central—

-Papert: Well, I think what actually happened is that Onassis read about it — in my version of it — but she called somebody, and asked whether she could get into the fight.
+Papert: Well, I think what actually happened is that Onassis read about it—in my version of it—but she called somebody, and asked whether she could get into the fight.
 She was asked to do so at the Municipal Art Society.
 Then she became, really, the managing partner, the general of it all, without even the slightest doubt.
-There wasn’t a move that we would make that we didn’t talk to her and she wouldn’t have the right take on it— quite brilliant, in fact.
+There wasn’t a move that we would make that we didn’t talk to her and she wouldn’t have the right take on it—quite brilliant, in fact.

 Q3: So were you doing public outreach?
 I know that there were fire trucks, and you had a storefront.
 Maybe we could talk about that.

-Papert: Well, I was in this sort of — I’ve come to think, now that I’m out of it, a really nasty advertising business.
-My wife, whom I dragged from the magazine business into the advertising business, believes that advertising is the root of all evil [laughter] — and you can really make that case.
-Because if you start with the media — which is really getting pervasive and horrible — the crime, then, is selling advertising.
+Papert: Well, I was in this sort of—I’ve come to think, now that I’m out of it, a really nasty advertising business.
+My wife, whom I dragged from the magazine business into the advertising business, believes that advertising is the root of all evil [laughter]—and you can really make that case.
+Because if you start with the media—which is really getting pervasive and horrible—the crime, then, is selling advertising.
 I think you could attribute to all that advertising, and the programming that gives the audiences what the advertisers want, why we’ve become a sort of dumbed-down country.
-I never know with Tony, because he could be for George Bush, he’s so perverse –
+I never know with Tony, because he could be for George [W.] Bush, he’s so perverse—

-Papert: But it seems extraordinary to me that anybody living in this country, who read a newspaper or listened to the radio or anything, would not think — maybe they don’t like Kerry, but nobody could like George Bush.
+Papert: But it seems extraordinary to me that anybody living in this country, who read a newspaper or listened to the radio or anything, would not think—maybe they don’t like [John F.] Kerry, but nobody could like George Bush.
 But he’s going to win that election.
 It just seems to me to be absolutely off the wall.
-And I think we all share — were wounded by it.
+And I think we all share—were wounded by it.

-Incidentally, I had dinner with a friend the other day, and in the course of the conversation — which was all we were talking about, my friend said, “I’m going up to hear Bob Herbert,” whom the [ ? ] – of the City of New York has cooped up at the Century, and my wife — we both thought, “Do we want to hear any more of Bob Herbert?”
+Incidentally, I had dinner with a friend the other day, and in the course of the conversation—which was all we were talking about, my friend said, “I’m going up to hear Bob [Robert] Herbert.”
+Whom the [unclear]—of the City of New York has cooped up at the Century [Club], and my wife—we both thought, “Do we want to hear any more of Bob Herbert?”
 We love Bob Herbert, but do we really want to hear him after the election?
 Or should we just turn them all off for a while?

-But I think what we should all be thinking about — and I’ll give you this assignment, and I’ll take it on myself — What is it going to take to not let Karl Rove fulfill what he wants to do?
+But I think what we should all be thinking about—and I’ll give you this assignment, and I’ll take it on myself—what is it going to take to not let Karl [C.] Rove fulfill what he wants to do?
 He’s said what he wants to do.
 He does not want this administration to be part of an eight-year cycle.
 Political cycles are really eight-year cycles.
 He wants to be at least a thirty-year cycle.
 They have designs on this country, in my opinion, and in order for us to be a republic it’s going to take more than any of the usual suspects, and way more than the usual approaches to these things.
-And anybody that thinks — a subject I do know something about, advertising — anybody who thinks we’re going to do better ads than somebody else is just nuts.
+And anybody that thinks—a subject I do know something about, advertising—anybody who thinks we’re going to do better ads than somebody else is just nuts.
 That’s not what’s going to happen.
 We need a focus.
 We need a way of approaching this that hasn’t occurred to anybody yet.
 Because when that moment comes, Karl Rove is going be the enemy, and he’s ninety-nine times smarter than anybody working for Kerry, that I can see.
 So we have to think of something, a new take on it.